corrados/edrumulus/README.md

 - We sometime have double-triggers on hard hits or when the rim is hit.
 The mask time is already at 10 ms. So, the decay handling should be improved to suppress these double-triggers.

+- If a rim shot is used, the positional sensing parameters must be adjusted to correctly estimate the position.

 - The algorithm is optimized for Roland PD-120 pad only.
 Other pad types should be supported, too.